 This course investigates the features of the environment that dictate where an organism lives and what density its population can achieve.
 It takes a quantitative approach and uses a variety of model organisms (for example, salamanders and students) in lecture and lab.
 Laboratories involve considerable fieldwork and travel to sites around Atlanta and the Southeast.
 Usually offered biennially in spring of even years.
-Prerequisites: BIO 111 and BIO 201, with a grade of "C-"or higher in each course; also, junior or senior standing.
-A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.
+Prerequisites: BIO 201 and junior or senior standing.
+A non-refundable laboratory fee is billed to every student who is registered for this course at the end of the drop/add period.